 Instructions

-- You can make this Punjabi sweet lassi in two ways, with a blender or without a blender.
-I am sharing how to make sweet lassi at home with both methods.
+- You can make this Punjabi sweet lassi recipe in two ways: with a blender or without a blender.
+I am sharing how to make sweet lassi at home using both methods.

 Using Blender

-- Blend until it becomes smooth and frothy.
-Adjust the consistency, according to your preference, by adding more milk (or water) or blending in some ice cubes.
+- Blend until smooth and frothy.
+Adjust the consistency to your preference by adding more milk (or water) or blending in some ice cubes.

 - Pour the sweet lassi into serving glasses and top with slivered nuts, and dried rose petals.
 Serve immediately.